Prediction and control of slip-free rotation states in sphere assemblies

-Let us now express the bearing state of 4DOF bearings as a function of $\vec{B}$ and $H$.
-We first multiply Eq.\ (\ref{eq:sync_ang_velocities_baram}) by $s_i m_i r_i$ and sum over all spheres to end up with $\vec{B}$ on the left hand side and simultaneously eliminate $c$ from the right hand side, since \mbox{$ \sum_i c m_i \vec{x}_i = c \vec{M} = \vec{0}$}.
-We then find \mbox{$\vec{\Omega}=\vec{B}/M$}, where \mbox{$M=\sum_i m_i$} is the total mass of all spheres.
-Second, we multiply (dot product) Eq.\ (\ref{eq:sync_ang_velocities_baram}) by $s_i m_i r_i \vec{x}_i$ and sum over all spheres to end up with $H$ on the left hand side and eliminate $\vec{\Omega}$ on the right hand side to find \mbox{$c=H/I$}, where \mbox{$I = \sum_i m_i |\vec{x}_i|^2$}.
-We can now express the angular velocities of the bearing state as

-Since everything on the right hand side of Eq.\ (\ref{eq:sync_ang_velocities}) is time invariant, we have found an analytic expression for the final bearing state using $\vec{B}$ and $H$ defined in Eqs.\ (\ref{eq:BearingMomentum}) and (\ref{eq:HedgehogQuota}).
-The bearing state depends only on the angular velocities, the masses of the spheres, and the geometry of the bearing, but is independent of the type of sliding forces.
-Nevertheless, different sliding forces lead to different kinetic pathways toward the bearing state as illustrated in Fig. \ref{fig:synchronization}.
+We can now predict the final state toward a 4DOF assembly will drive by using Eqs.\ (\ref{eq:BearingMomentum}), (\ref{eq:HedgehogQuota}), and (\ref{eq:sync_ang_velocities_baram}) (details in the appendix \ref{appendix:PredictionState}) to find with $M=\sum_i m_i$ and $I=\sum_i m_i |\vec{x}_i|^2$.
+Equation (\ref{eq:sync_ang_velocities}) shows that the final slip-free state can be predicted using the time invariant quantities $\vec{A}$ and $B$ defined in Eqs.\ (\ref{eq:BearingMomentum}) and (\ref{eq:HedgehogQuota}).
+Surprisingly, the final state is independent of the type and strength of sliding friction.
+Different sliding forces merely lead to different kinetic pathways toward the slip-free state as shown in the appendix \ref{appendix:Differentpathways}.

-We show how a \textit{non-coplanar-4} loop, a simple 4DOF bearing, relaxes from a random initial configuration toward the bearing state predicted by Eq.\ (\ref{eq:sync_ang_velocities}) for two different types of sliding forces.
-In any case, the sliding force $\vec{F}_{ij}$ that acts on sphere $j$ due to contact with sphere $i$ always points in the direction opposite to \mbox{$\vec{v}_{ij}=\vec{v}_j-\vec{v}_i$}.
-We considered the simple case of a constant force and one which is proportional to the relative velocity at the contact.
-For the latter, we considered \mbox{$\vec{F}_{ij}= - \sigma \vec{v}_{ij}$} with $\sigma=3$ and for the former \mbox{$\vec{F}_{ij}= - \sigma \hat{v}_{ij}$} with $\sigma=0.05$, and $\hat{v}_{ij}$ being the unit vector along $\vec{v}_{ij}$.

-Figure \ref{fig:B_H} pictures the role of $\vec{B}$ and $H$ regarding the bearing state predicted by Eq.\ (\ref{eq:sync_ang_velocities}).
-For \mbox{$H=0$} all angular velocities are parallel to $\vec{B}$, whereas for \mbox{$H \neq 0$} they depend linearly on the positions of the spheres such that the rotation axes all meet at the position \mbox{$\vec{x}_i=I \vec{B} / (H M)$}, at which a sphere $i$ would be at rest, i.e., \mbox{$\vec{\omega}_i^{bs}=\vec{0}$}.
+Figure \ref{fig:B_H} pictures the role of $\vec{A}$ and $B$ regarding the slip-free state predicted by Eq.\ (\ref{eq:sync_ang_velocities}).
+For \mbox{$B=0$} all axes of rotation are parallel to $\vec{A}$.
+For \mbox{$B \neq 0$} they all intersect at \mbox{$\vec{x}=I \vec{A} / (B M)$}, and a sphere located at $\vec{x}$ would be at rest and would rotate faster the larger its distance to $\vec{x}$ is.